harrymoy/harrymoy.github.io/index.markdown

 I'm a software engineer working in London for a HealthTech.
 My previous experience is working in FinTech.

-Away from my day job, I angel invest and build products (such as [Nearly](https://www.producthunt.com/products/nearly)).
+Away from my day job, I angel invest and make things like [Nearly](https://www.producthunt.com/products/nearly) and [London Lime Parking](https://lime-parking.vercel.app/).

 Investments include:
 - Cultivated meat